Relaxed parameter conditions for chemotactic collapse in logistic-type parabolic-elliptic Keller-Segel systems: Acknowledgments

 \section{Acknowledgments}

+The authors are grateful to Y.~Tanaka for pointing out a mistake concerning the applicability of \cite[Lemma~4.8]{WinklerFinitetimeBlowupLowdimensional2018} during the proof of Lemma~\ref{lm:i3} in an earlier version of the manuscript.
 The second author is partly supported by the German Academic Scholarship Foundation and by the Deutsche Forschungsgemeinschaft within the project \emph{Emergence of structures and advantages in cross-diffusion systems}, project number 411007140.